Database — PostgREST

 Pattern matching & membership

-like/ilike do SQL text matching with % wildcards (ilike is the
+like/ilike do SQL text matching with % wildcards (ilike is

-textSearch("body", "kotlin & multiplatform", type = TextSearchType.Websearch)Logical & raw
+Users.body.textSearch("kotlin & multiplatform", type = TextSearchType.WEB_SEARCH)

 Group conditions explicitly with or / and, negate a group with not, or drop